LeeTheNerd/LearnDjango/README.md

 All Django projects begin with a project.
 The project is the root folder for everything associated with the project including apps.
 Django will create this folder with the name specified in the `django-admin` command.

 In the code example below.
-The project is called 'BlogSite'
+The project is called 'blogsite'

 `django-admin startproject WebProject`